jasonhand/personalweb/content/pages/blog/post-four.md

 ---
 type: PostLayout
-title: Sharing my wisdom with the world 🌎
+title: Why Setting Boundaries Makes You a Better DevRel Professional 🚧
 colors: colors-a
-date: '2024-02-01'
+date: '2025-01-13'
-author: content/data/team/doris-soto.json
+author: content/data/team/jason-hand.json
 excerpt: >-
   More context that may or may not be helpful
 featuredImage:
   type: ImageBlock
-  url: /images/featured-Image4.jpg
+  url: /images/boundaries.jpg
   altText: Post thumbnail image
 bottomSections:
   - elementId: ''